jianxunbak/assignment-2.8/README.md

 ## Lesson Objectives

 Learners will understand:
-- React client-side routing (CSR)
+- How React client-side routing (CSR) works
-- Basic routing paths
+- How Basic routing paths work
-- Nested routing
-- Programmatic routing
+- What Nested and Programmatic routing are and what are their differences

 Learners will be able to:
 - Set up a `BrowserRouter` component
-- Create routes
-- Create nested routes
+- Create different kinds of routes
-- Create default routes
+- Create nested and default routes
 - Style active links
 - Read URL params with `useParams`
 - Create index routes in child components